laceyteas/lacey-teas-site/content/pages/meet.md

 * 1 hr – $600

-For PSE or couples plese add $200/hr to my base rate.
+For PSE or couples plese add $200/hr to my base rate and any additional hours.
 PSE is available only to established and trusted clients.
 In session extensions are $300/hr

 * ## Safety